OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 #### #OVERSIGHT
 (runtime).
 Oversight of model behaviour by humans or business logic (guardrails).

 Purpose: Detect unwanted model behavior and correct or halt the execution of a model's decision.
-Note: Unwanted model behavior often cannot be entirely specified, limiting the effectiveness of guardrails.
+Note: The properties of wanted or unwanted model behavior often cannot be entirely specified, limiting the effectiveness of guardrails.
+The alternative to apply human oversight is more costly and slower, but allows for more intelligent validation because of common sense plus human domain knowledge - provided that the person performing the oversight actually understands the situations.

 Examples: